pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

 .. todo ref full finetune recipe doc

 In torchtune, you can enable this feature using the ``optimizer_in_bwd`` flag, which is currently only supported in our single-device full finetune recipe.
-This feature works best when gradient memory is particularly large i.e. when using a stateful optimizer with a model with a lot of parameters, and when you don't need to use :ref:`gradient accumulation <glossary_grad_accm>`.
+This feature works best when gradient memory is particularly large;
+e.g. when using a stateful optimizer with a model with a lot of parameters, and when you don't need to use :ref:`gradient accumulation <glossary_grad_accm>`.

 .. _glossary_peft: